longturn/freeciv21/docs/Contributing/style-guide.rst

 Heading 4
     Heading 4 is used to break a sub-chapter down into a further section.
 This is useful for large pages, such as the :doc:`../General/Manuals/client-manual`.
-The carrot is used to denote Heading4 like this:
+The caret is used to denote Heading 4 like this:

 .. code-block:: rst